 Explore New Climates and Landforms

 Oftentimes when we see something every day, it tends to lose its significance.
 If you don't live near one, then a trip to a hot spring might be exciting to you.
 Certain naturally occurring rarities are recommended to be experienced at least once, like the Grand Canyon.
 Obviously, if you don't live near it, you will have to travel to it.
+Sometimes you have to feed into your wanderlust side and go explore something new!

 Leave Your World Behind

 Be honest.
 How often do you sit at your job and daydream about being on a beach somewhere?
 Probably a lot, so sometimes it's good to just go indulge in that fantasy every once in a while.
 Day-to-day stress can really get you down, so it's nice to shake things up and forget about your worries for a bit with a getaway trip.
+Since a lot of people have had to work remotely, they are ready to seize the day!

 Reconnect With Loved Ones